 In six months, the narrator hasn't slept.
 His job as a traveling product recall specialist for a car company doesn't help his insomnia since he must travel often, experiencing bouts of jet lag in addition to the everyday stress of his position, admiring the 'tiny life' of single-serving soap and shampoo at every location.
 If he can't sleep, he surfs the channels or browses through Ikea catalogs purchasing the next piece of decor to add to his apartment; he's a self-proclaimed slave of consumerism.
 He goes to his doctor seeking help, but all the doctor can do is suggest that he visit a support group for testicular cancer to see real pain.
 There, the narrator meets Robert 'Bob' Paulson (Meat Loaf

 ), the 'big moosie' and an ex-bodybuilder and steroid user who suffers from an extreme case of gynecomastia due to hormone treatment after his testicles were removed.
-Stuck between Bob's enormous chest, the narrator finally finds peace and bursts into tears.
+Stuck between Bob's enormous breasts, the narrator finally finds peace and bursts into tears.
 The emotional release allows him to sleep and he subsequently becomes addicted to support groups, mapping out his week attending different meetings and feigning illness.
 However, the appearance of a woman named Marla Singer (Helena Bonham Carter

 ) throws the narrator's 'system' out of whack.
 He recognizes her as a 'tourist', having seen her at multiple meetings, and he is disturbed by her lies to the point where he can't sleep anymore.